cooperwidmayer1-netizen/ACC-Basketball-Challenge-UNC/README.md

 # ACC Basketball Challenge

 This project builds a predictive pipeline for ACC basketball games using historical results, schedule data, team-level rolling features, and ridge regression models.
-The goal is to generate projected point spreads for future games in a fully runnable Python codebase rather than a Jupyter notebook workflow.

 ## Overview

 The model combines historical game data from ESPN with a schedule CSV containing upcoming games.
 It then constructs team-based features such as recent form, tempo, and rest before fitting models to estimate future game spreads.